-The TicketBoost feature in Bizzabo’s event management platform is one tool that helps event professionals do this.
-Attendees receive a retroactive discount if people register with the link they shared on their social media networks.
+The TicketBoost feature in Bizzabo’s event marketing platform is one tool that helps event professionals do this.
+Attendees receive a retroactive discount if people register with the link they shared on their social media.
 This incentivized way of sharing your event organically through your attendees’ social networks easily turns your attendees into event advocates.

-All good marketing strategies consist of a variety of channels that aim to convert the target audience.
+All good marketing strategies consist of various channels that aim to convert the target audience.
 However, simply executing on different initiatives does not constitute a successful strategy.

-While it may feel satisfying to have campaigns in AdWords, email, and social media happening at the same time, these initiatives mean very little if the success is not defined or being measured.
-For each marketing initiative, set specific KPIs to properly measure success over the course of the campaign.
+While it may feel satisfying to have campaigns in AdWords, email, and social media happening simultaneously, these initiatives mean very little if the success is not defined or measured.
+For each marketing initiative, set specific KPIs to properly measure success throughout the campaign.

 How many times is your event website being shared on social?
 What is the click-through rate for keyword biddings on AdWords?
 Establishing KPIs is essential to understanding the performance level of each campaign.

 The ultimate KPI that any event marketer wants to measure is the total number of event registrations.
-More specifically, they want to know which channels are leading to the most completed registrations.
+More specifically, they want to know which channels lead to the most completed registrations.

-To get accurate insight into this question, your platforms should be integrated so that each database is able to talk to one another.
-Being able to integrate all campaigns to the main event management platform is key to properly attributing to each registration to the correct campaign.
+To get accurate insight into this question, your platforms should be integrated so that each database can talk to one another.
+Being able to integrate all campaigns into the main event management platform is key to properly attributing to each registration to the correct campaign.

-The resulting insights will inform future event marketing strategies by indicating which channels are most effective.
+The resulting insights will inform future event marketing strategies by indicating the most effective channels.
 Software integrations make it easier to keep track of progress while keeping KPIs clean and consistent across platforms.